 The degradation of selected organic materials by hydrolytic and radiolytic processes is discussed in Chapter 2.
 The principal organic materials present in LILW-LL waste are introduced and the main characteristics of the organic polymers studied in CORI explained.
 Under disposal conditions, radiation and the presence of water are the main factors relevant for polymer ageing.
 The degradation of polymers through radiolysis is discussed and the factors affecting the radiolytic yields for gas production explained.
 Radiolysis leads also to the production of non-gaseous degradation products.
 Some of the oxidised species generated can be dissolved in water and released when polymer waste comes into contact with water.
 The main steps characterizing the degradation of polymers due to the dual effect of radiolysis and hydrolysis are described by the polymer reaching equilibrium, the solubility of water-soluble species, and the hydrolysis of the polymer.
 The release of water-soluble degradation products depends on several controlling factors, and the organic species released by each polymer are likewise rather specific.
 The different materials under investigation in CORI are discussed with both mechanistic understanding and quantitative information on degradation processes being provided.
+Chapter 2 has been updated to include new results derived in CORI.

 The current understanding on the behaviour of organic molecules in cement-based material is summarized in Chapter 3 focusing on the binary systems featuring organics and cement materials.
 The provided overview on organic molecules addresses their properties in solutions related to cementitious environments, their sorption behaviour and their diffusion behaviour.
 An overview of the different organic molecules potentially relevant in this context is given according to present ThermoChimie database selections.
 Interaction processes of organic molecules with cement materials are explained, with examples from literature mainly taken from the ISA system.
 Information on organics diffusion in cement materials is provided.
-The need of providing new data on organics retention in cement systems is emphasized, in view of the scarcity of present data, the large range of systems in terms of cement degradation states and cement formulations, as well as the complexity of organics speciation in high pH environments.
+The need of providing new data and understanding on organics retention in cement systems is emphasized, in view of the scarcity of present data, the large range of systems in terms of cement degradation states and cement formulations, as well as the complexity of organics speciation in high pH environments.
+Recent advances by CORI are indicated.

 Adding further complexity and focusing on ternary systems containing radionuclides, organics and cement materials, the SOTA Chapter 4 provides an overview on the current knowledge regarding radionuclide and organic ligands interactions in cementitious environments.
 The main processes controlling RN migration are solubility, retention processes and physical transport.
 Radionuclide chemistry in cementitious environments needs to take into account the specific characteristics of speciation and solubility under alkaline conditions.
 This is especially relevant when considering the presence of organics materials.
 The radionuclide uptake in cementitious materials is summarized and references made to main publications is this field.
 By introducing organic ligands, the radionuclide retention on cement materials can be significantly influenced, as is explained by several examples from recent literature.
 A mechanistic approach to the understanding and description of retention processes in complex materials like cement needs the application of a bottom-up approach, focusing on the behaviour of the main sorbing minerals (e.g. C-S-H phases).
 This approach requires focused experiments to understand the extent of the effects of organics on RN retention, but also a thermodynamic description of the aqueous and solid species formed.
 After introducing main theoretical concepts and equations, the radionuclide diffusion in cementitious materials under the presence of organics is discussed.
-Detailed quantitative data about the diffusive transport of radionuclide-organic complexes in cementitious materials remains largely an open issue.
+Main results from CORI are described and an overview of systems studied provided.